Dairy-Free Thai Iced Tea — Vegan Recipe (No Dye Options)

 Dairy-free Thai iced tea and vegan cha yen with coconut or oat milk.
 Tips for Thai tea without dye.
 Plant-based recipe at home.

-Dairy free thai iced tea is the same bold, sweet, orange cha yen — just without condensed or evaporated milk.
+Dairy free Thai iced tea is the same bold, sweet, orange cha yen — just without condensed or evaporated milk.
 This vegan Thai iced tea uses coconut milk, oat milk, or another plant milk and your choice of sweetener.
-If you want thai tea without dye or thai tea no dye, we’ll point you to blends and tips so you can make dairy free thai iced tea that’s fully plant-based and optionally free of food coloring.
+If you want Thai tea without dye or Thai tea no dye, we'll point you to blends and tips so you can make dairy free Thai iced tea that's fully plant-based and optionally free of food coloring.

 Ingredients